BuffaloRob/hpde-cli-app/README.md

 Or install it yourself as:

-    $ gem install hpde
+    $ gem install hpde -->

 ## Usage

+1) Type ./bin/hpde and hit enter to start the program
-1) Type the number of the corresponding region you would like to view.
+2) Type the number of the corresponding region you would like to view.
-2) Type the numerical representation of the month you want to check out.
+3) Type the numerical representation of the month you want to check out.
-3) Type the day number that you would like to view in more detail.
+4) Type the day number that you would like to view in more detail.

 ## Development